joshortner/WorkflowAutomation/README.md

     └───my_project
 ```

 Build a CMake Project.
-This will add a "build" directory and generate files for the systems default compilation tools.
+This will add a "build" directory and generate files for the system's default compilation tools.

 ```bash
 cmake-man --build